 In Montessori, every material has it’s own purpose and process how to use it correctly or let me say “mindfully“.
 It is exactly the same as the activities for daily living or self-care that we called “Practical Life Activities”.
-In this blog, I will share you some food for the minds and also our special moments at home doing some household chores with a help of a young child.
+In this blog, I am sharing some important thoughts and insights about practical life skills and also our special moments at home doing some household chores with a help of a young child.
 First, I would like to share my thoughts why this is greatly important to a growing and developing child (first plane of development).
 It is important that we allow the child to experience and touch a variety of household materials that we use in our daily living.
 The more they are involved in whatever we do the easier for them to learn important life skills that will last a lifetime.
 That is the best gift we can give to our new generations of learners”

 Maria Montessori placed great value on the Practical Life exercises, referring to them as the “gymnasium for perfecting one’s action”.
 She believed that they not only refine skills but also form the foundation of character.